CharlesHan24/SQUID_pub/README.md

 # building the graphs:
-After running the tests, to build the graphs go to "figures_scripts" and the run the graph scripts.
+After running the tests, to build the graphs go to "figures_scripts" and the run the graph scripts, the figures will be created inn the folder "figures"